stjohnfinn/Tortoise/README.md

 This project also serves as an introduction to Linux (more specifically Fedora) hardening practices.

-Right now, I'm on page 12 of the RedHat guide.

 ## Usage

 Set your variables in `credentials.yml` (Ansible will read this when Vagrant